Closedness and invertibility for the sum of two closed operators: An application to the abstract linear non-autonomous parabolic problem

-in the space $L^{p}(0,T;E_{0})$, where $p\in(1,\infty)$.
-We need to combine Theorem \ref{t2} together with an old method for the construction of the full resolvent of a parametric family of sectorial operators, with the parameter over a topological space, based on standard sectoriality perturbation and a Newmann series representation argument (see e.g. \cite[Theorem 5.7]{DHP}), in order to show well-posedness for the above problem.
-Hence, we wish to recover the result of \cite[Theorem 2.7]{Ar} for the case of continuously dependent family $A(t)$ over the non-autonomous parameter.
-For an alternative approach to the problem, we also refer to \cite{Am2}.
+where $g\in L^{p}(0,T;E_{0})$ for some $p\in(1,\infty)$.
+We will combine Theorem \ref{t2} with a freezing-of-coefficients type argument (see e.g. \cite[Theorem 5.7]{DHP}) in order to show well-posedness for the above problem.
+Hence, in the case of UMD spaces we wish to recover \cite[Theorem 2.5]{PS1} or equivalently \cite[Theorem 2.7]{Ar} for the case of continuously dependent over the non-autonomous parameter family $A(\cdot)$.
+For a different approach to the problem we also refer to \cite{Am2}.

 \begin{theorem} Assume that $E_{0}$ is $UMD$ and that there exists some $\theta>\frac{\pi}{2}$ such that for each $t\in[0,T]$, $A(t)$ is $R$-sectorial of angle $\theta$.
 Then, the problem \eqref{ANP1}-\eqref{ANP2} is well-posed, i.e. for any $g\in L^{p}(0,T;E_{0})$ there exists a unique solution $u\in W^{1,p}(0,T;E_{0})\cap L^{p}(0,T;E_{1})$ that depends continuously on $g$. \end{theorem} \begin{proof}